Conzar/ckan-puppet/README.md

 This module installs, configures, and manages ckan.
 Customizations such as site logo, about page, license, and customized css are easily configurable from this module.
-The ckan database is automatically backed up once a week to /backup/ckan_database.pg_dump.
+The ckan database is automatically backed up every day to /backup/ckan_database.pg_dump.